mrthreeplates/TRS-80_floppy_remapper/README.md

 this feature came from a [January 1986 80 Micro article](https://colorcomputerarchive.com/repo/Documents/Magazines/80%20Micro/1986/80%20Micro%20-%208601%20-%20January%201986.pdf), while significantly reducing the number of board modifications needed.

 Remapping of the drives is selectable via software using a simple "out" command in basic, enabling one of eight pre-programmed floppy disk maps.
-You can also set the default power up mapping (if desired).
+You can also save the default power up mapping.

-An optional disable switch can be installed, if desired.
+An optional disable switch can be installed.

 In order to install this board, one chip on the floppy disk controller board (or the main motherboard) needs to be replaced by a socket.
 Certain